 Keep a TV on a station or show that is loud to drown out outside noises.
 We prefer a TV over music because the images can help to distract the dog and interrupt focus.
 Also, we carry something called a Happy Hoodie that is comfortable and can be worn over their ears.

-We have a sale on a calming product called "July Third" thru July 3rd while supplies last.
-We have a lot of other calming products that come in liquid tinctures, chewables, capsules and powders.
-Also, we have CBD oil for high high anxiety furr-kids.
+A calming product called "July Third" is effective and herbal.
+There are several calming products that come in liquid tinctures, chewables, capsules and powders.
+Also, CBD oil for high high anxiety furr-kids.
+Find these at Tom & Hound (formerly Furry Face Downtown Redlands).

 Crating is beneficial during this time because it helps the dog feel more secure.